bionetslab/grn-benchmark/src/moda-wrapper/downstream/README.md

     └── UP_TISSUE.pdf

 ```
-which contains the enrichment analysis facilitated by [DAVID](https://david.ncifcrf.gov/summary.jsp) and each sub-directory contains screenshots, converted PDF of webpage or
+Each sub-directory contains screenshots, converted PDF of webpage or
 the actual data (in `.txt` format) of the enrichment output,
 as the directory name suggests. </br>
-Example: `disease`, `protein_domains` etc.
+e.g: `disease`, `protein_domains` etc.